-2019 was a year of strong tastes.
+2020 was a year of strong tastes.
 One long-time favourite was BBQ.

-There are many different

-variations in this taste, not only

-traditional North American

-variations.
-Our product

-development is constantly

-looking for new variations to

-develop BBQ tastes.
+There are many different variations in this taste, not only traditional North American variations.
+We believe that BBQ keeps going strongly and therefore our product development is constantly looking for new variations to develop BBQ tastes.